NewcastleRSE/Vue-eprase/README.md

 `sudo docker exec -it <container-id> /bin/bash`

 On the staging server, the eprase-client image is tagged as `latest`.
 (The docker service name is 'client').
-If the application is redusing to update, the current 'latest' image may need to be removed manully before doing a `docker-compose pull client` command.
+If the application is refusing to update, the current 'latest' image may need to be removed manully before doing a `docker-compose pull client` command.
 Find the existing eprase-client image id with:

 `$ sudo docker image ls`